Indefinite article 'a'

 The indefinite articles a and an are used before a singular countable noun which is unspecified, that is a noun that does not refer to a specific person, animal or thing and has not been mentioned before.
-The indefinite articles are not used before a plural noun.
+They are not used before a plural noun.
 We use a before a word that begins with a consonant.
 We use an before a word that begins with a vowel, or a word that begins with a consonant but has vowel sound (e.g. hour, honour, etc)